 The top county law enforcement job is also open, with incumbent Sheriff Laurie Smith not seeking reelection.
-Longtime Assessor Larry Stone is also facing one challenger this election.
+Longtime Assessor Larry Stone and District Attorney Jeff Rosen both secured their jobs after being challenged in the June primary election.

 Candidates running in county races can fundraise year-round.
 The cap on contributions is $1,000.
-But there’s no spending limits for independent expenditures and PACs running political ads in support of or against candidates.
+There’s no spending limits for independent expenditures and PACs running political ads in support of or against candidates.

 One of the most highly-anticipated and contested council races is the fight for the East San Jose seat in District 5.
 Councilmember Magdalena Carrasco terms out at the end of this year.